 Nose breathing has the following advantages

-- The nose acts as a filter and traps fin air particles, including pollen
+- The nasal hair acts as a filter and traps fin air particles, including pollen

 - The nose adds moisture to the inhaled air

-- The nose warms up cold air before passing it to the lungs
+- The nasal passage warms up cold air before passing it to the lungs

 - Nose breathing adds resistance to the air stream.
 The increases the oxygen uptake by maintaining the elasticity of the lungs.